 AHRQ developed a PGHD guide to support ambulatory care practices in 1) identifying patient cohorts who can best benefit from PGHD capture, 2) accelerating adoption of health information technology solutions to support patient transfer of data, and 3) optimizing data review by mining large quantities of PGHD to identify patterns and red flags for clinical workflows and care planning.

 Furthermore, AHRQ is interested in research that explores how to effectively capture and visualize PGHD.
-For example, UCSF researchers are studying whether pain intensity data collected from patients after dental procedures can help dental providers track patients’ pain more effectively in real time and modify prescription use.
+For example, UCSF researchers studied whether pain intensity data collected from patients after dental procedures can help dental providers track patients’ pain more effectively in real time and modify prescription use.
 These researchers adapted and customized the user interface of an existing mobile health platform, and sent text messages to patients at pre-defined time intervals asking patients to report pain intensity and pain experience.
 Also, research by Dr. Ida Sim is developing, testing, and evaluating a mobile app that will integrate PRO data into the clinical workflow.
 Providers can review and reflect on the PRO data during clinic visits using a provider-facing dashboard within the EHR.

 - Integrating Patient-Generated Digital Health Data into Electronic Health Records in Ambulatory Care Settings Project Profile